rajan-shankar/roams/README.md

 Mean-Shift) framework.
 It includes functionality for fitting benchmark models, visualizing model selection criteria, and evaluating in-sample and out-of-sample performance.
-Simulation tools for generating synthetic data under a first-difference correlated random walk (DCRW) model are also included.
+Simulation tools for generating synthetic data under a first-differenced correlated random walk (DCRW) model are also included.
 Designed with flexibility for user-defined model structures via the `specify_SSM()` interface.